 Interstate 19 connects Nogales and Mexico with I-10 and Tuscon in southern Arizona.
 The freeway curves west around Crawford Hill from Grand Avenue (old U.S. 89) and the international border to bypass Downtown Nogales north to Arizona State Route 189.
 North from Rio Rico, I-19 parallels the Santa Cruz River to Tubac, Green Valley and the south suburbs of Tucson.
 The lone six lane section joins SR 86 with I-10 at South Tucson.

-Costing $54.2 million, the Ajo Way Traffic Interchange project got underway in March 2016.
-Completed in Spring 2018, Phase I rebuilt the six-ramp parclo exchange with SR 86 and Ajo Way into a single point urban interchange (SPUI).
-Additional work added sound walls along I-19 from Ajo Way south to the Michigan Avenue pedestrian bridge.
-Started in July 2018, Phase II of the project expands southbound I-19 and constructs a braided ramp system between the Irvington Road off-ramp (Exit 98) and Ajo Way entrance ramp.
-Work on I-19 northbound adds an auxiliary lane from Irvington Road to SR 86 (Exit 99), sound walls, and a new pedestrian bridge at Michigan Avenue.
-Project II will take 18 months to complete and costs $29 million.4
+Costing $54 million, the Ajo Way Traffic Interchange project got underway in March 2016.
+Completed in March 2018, Phase I rebuilt the six-ramp parclo exchange with SR 86 and Ajo Way into a single point urban interchange (SPUI).
+Additional work added sound walls along I-19 from Ajo Way south to the Michigan Avenue pedestrian bridge.4 Started in July 2018, Phase II of the project expanded southbound I-19 and constructed a braided ramp system between the off-ramp at Exit 98 to Irvington Road and the entrance ramp from Ajo Way .
+Work on I-19 northbound added an auxiliary lane from Irvington Road to SR 86 / Exit 99, sound walls, and a new pedestrian bridge at Michigan Avenue by mid-January 2020.
+Costing $32 million, construction on Project II ran through Spring 2020.13,14

 Interstate 19 from Nogales to Tucson is part of High Priority Corridor 26: CANAMEX Corridor.